Shaked35/Genome-AC-GAN/README.md

 `git clone https://github.com/Shaked35/Genome-AC-GAN`

-create venv with python 3.9 and install [requirements.txt](assets/requirements.txt) you can run make install or make install_cond from the terminal inside the projct and run the install process by using the makefile.
+create venv with python 3.9 and install [requirements.txt](assets/requirements.txt) you can run make setup or make install_cond from the terminal inside the projct and run the install process by using the makefile.

 Usage